 - How to understand the weighted shared DNA details

-I am really happy with the total amount of unweighted DNA now listed for our DNA matches.
 I hope that the information that you find in this article helps you understand this information and learn more from your match list.

 Where to find unweighted shared DNA details on Ancestry